KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MagicPlugins by nhubbard](https://github.com/nhubbard/MagicPlugins/tree/master/snow)

+0. This module is outdated: Deprecated.
+The successor is MMM-Snow.
 1. Error: It appears that the repository could not be cloned.
 Check the URL.

 ## [MMM-MagicSuperHero by Lavve](https://github.com/Lavve/MMM-MagicSuperHero)